rocksolid/csharp-oneview-client/README.md

 By downloading and using this software, you have read and agree to the [CitySourced Partner Program Agreement](https://d2p5liwq1c5kwh.cloudfront.net/Developers/CitySourced-Partner-Program-Agreement-Latest.pdf).

 ### Credits
-This application was designed and built with ߒ in Los Angeles, CA ☀️
+This application was designed and built with ❤️ in Los Angeles, CA ☀️

 ### License
 [MIT](https://opensource.org/licenses/MIT)